Local Government Climate Action Program reporting

 There are options for GHG accounting tools on the market and you can use any tool that meets the needs of your community.
 Local governments and Modern Treaty Nations can also create their own measurement tools.
 If you need help finding an appropriate fit, please contact us

 3. Optional: To help in preparing your survey information, you can use the local governments survey template (DOCX, 81KB) or Modern Treaty Nations survey template (DOCX, 79KB) to gather and prepare the information.
-Survey templates will be available by May 1.
+Survey templates will be available by May 1 in the respective reporting year.

 4. Complete the annual LGCAP survey and attestation form